Crime Fictions Audiolivro Por Nicole Gonzalez Van Cleve capa

 Pré-compre agora por R$ 102,99

-Wrongful convictions have long been viewed as rare exceptions to an otherwise well-oiled criminal justice machine.
-But after years spent investigating the largest criminal courthouse in the country, Chicago's Cook County, Nicole Gonzalez Van Cleve began to suspect otherwise.
-When she discovered hundreds of cases indicting innocent Black youth of crimes they didn’t commit, she realized that wrongful convictions were more than a set of anomalies.
-Arresting and incarcerating these kids was the point—the crime would be tailored to fit.
+Wrongful convictions have long been dismissed as rare exceptions to an otherwise well-oiled criminal justice machine.
+But, after years spent investigating the largest criminal courthouse in the nation, Chicago’s Cook County, Dr. Nicole Gonzalez Van Cleve began to uncover a far more chilling truth.
+Wrongful convictions are not accidental, nor anomalous: There are at least hundreds of cases indicting innocent Black youth of crimes they didn’t commit.
+Arresting and incarcerating kids is the point—the “evidence” is tailored to fit.

 Ciências Sociais Política e Governo